 - Cancer research

-Image: The latest aerial photo supplied by Lendlease provides an update of the construction progress at the Sunshine Coast University Hospital site.
+Image: Aerial photo supplied by Lendlease showing construction progress at the Sunshine Coast University Hospital site in 2015.